Public Sector Body Compensation Disclosure

-This is a requirement under the Public Sector Compensation Transparency Act (0.5 MB) which applies to:
+This is a requirement under the Public Sector Compensation Transparency Act and its regulation, which applies to:

-- agencies, boards and commissions (0.1 MB) governed by the Alberta Public Agencies Governance Act
+- agencies, boards and commissions governed by the Alberta Public Agencies Governance Act, and any subsidiary, except those entities exempt by regulation

 - independent offices of the Legislature